Realization of a Fully Connected Neural Layer Over-the-Air through Multi-hop Amplify-and-Forward Relays: Conclusions

 In this work we studied the problem of OTA implementation of a FC neural network layer using MIMO transmitter, receiver and a number of AF relays in between.
 The relays are organized in a series of relay groups in order to achieve multi-hop transmission and overcome wireless pathloss.
 We proposed an AO method to optimize the MIMO precoder, combiner and AF-relay gains.
 Case-study results reveal that close-to-optimal classification accuracy can be obtained using two or three relay groups, even when the direct link is blocked.

-Future work may involve investigating the effects of synchronization errors among relays and energy efficiency of the relays, selection of an optimal set of relays when the number of relays is large.
+This work relies on some idealistic assumptions, such as perfect CSI and synchronization.
+Future work may involve investigating the effects of synchronization and channel estimation errors among relays and methods to mitigate them.
+Moreover, multihop relaying introduces delay and energy expenditure.
+It is a future work to study the energy efficiency of the relays, selection of an optimal set of relays when the number of relays is large and strike a good balance between energy expenditure and accuracy.
+Delay is also an important issue.
+Delay increases due to multihop transmissions and training overhead.
+However, improved link quality may also reduce retransmissions and improve accuracy.
+This trade-off is important for latency-sensitive edge inference applications.
 Besides these, energy harvesting relay devices and transmission of information concurrently with OTA computing are promising directions for future research.